By Madeleine Washbrook

 For perhaps the first time in 11 years, I witnessed a disgusting level of racism similar to the playground racism of primary school…from people I see every day.

 On Monday 1st October, my school hosted a class of Japanese students.
 While I didn’t meet with them as they were spending time with younger years, I sat on a computer finishing off some work during lunch as the class of students walked around side by side with my white peers.
-However, what I witnessed in a 45-minute period was:
+However, what I witnessed within a 45-minute period was:

 - Pulling the skin each side of the eyes to form slits